 Oil is changing.
-Conventional oil resources are dwindling as tight oil, oil sands, heavy oils, and others emerge.
-Technological advances mean that these unconventional hydrocarbon deposits in once-unreachable areas are now viable resources.
-Meanwhile, scientific evidence is mounting that climate change is occurring, but the climate impacts of these new oils are not well understood.
-The Carnegie Endowment's Energy and Climate Program, Stanford University, and the University of Calgary have developed a first-of-its-kind Oil-Climate Index (OCI) to compare these resources.
+Conventional oil resources are dwindling and technological advances mean that these unconventional hydrocarbon deposits in once-unreachable areas are now viable resources.
+As the quest for new oils continues, scientific evidence is mounting that climate change is occurring, but the climate impacts of these alternative oils are not well understood.

+The Carnegie Endowment's Energy and Climate Program, Stanford University, and the University of Calgary have developed a first-of-its-kind Oil-Climate Index (OCI) that ranks global oils by their estimated total greenhouse gas (GHG) emissions through the entire supply chain-oil extraction, crude transport, refining, marketing, and product combustion and end use.